-78-yr-old Joe Biden will be oldest US president to take oath
+78-yr-old Joe Biden will be oldest US President to take oath

 The security in the capital has been beefed up amid a high level of security concerns following the January 6 Capitol riots.

-In his victory speech in his hometown, Wilmington, Delaware in November, Biden pledged to unite the country as he called it 'a time to heal in America'.
+In his victory speech in his hometown, Wilmington, Delaware in November, Biden pledged to unite the country calling it "a time to heal in America".
 "I pledge to be a president who seeks not to divide, but to unify; who doesn't see red states and blue states, only sees the United States," Biden said.

 Joseph Robinette Biden, Jr. was born in Scranton, Pennsylvania in 1942 and moved to Delaware as a child.

+Biden was sworn into the US Senate at the bedside in his sons' hospital and began commuting from Wilmington to Washington every day.
+For five years, he raised Beau and Hunter as a single father, with the help of his sister Valerie and his family.

-Biden married again five years after Neilia's death, to his current wife Jill.
+Five years after Neilia's death, Biden married his current wife Jill.
 The couple married on June 17, 1977, at the United Nations Chapel in New York City and has one daughter together, Ashley Blazer, who was born in 1981.

 The 2020 race marked Biden's third attempt at running for President.
 He first tried in 1988 but dropped out after allegations of plagiarism.
 He ended his second attempt in 2008 after garnering less than one per cent in the crucial Iowa caucuses.